 These Thin Mint Protein Balls taste like the girl scout cookie we all love, but are packed with good for you ingredients like dates, cashews and chocolate protein powder.
 Vegan and gluten-free.

 Minty things, even if they’re not green, totally work for St. Patrick’s Day, right?
 I think so, but if you’re not so convinced you can always make a green salad (I’ve got plenty of those for ya), a green detox smoothie or use sunflower butter to make these flourless zucchini muffins and they’ll turn out green. <– Trust me, it works!

 Typically I don’t spend a ton of time in the kitchen on the weekends for work stuff, but this past weekend I was inspired and went a little ball crazy.
-I made a batch of my sinless samoas, chocolate almond crispy bites, and these thin mint protein balls.
+I made a batch of my samoas energy balls, chocolate almond crispy bites, and these thin mint protein balls.

 I’m most excited about the thin mint balls because now I finally have a healthy alternative for both of my favorite girl scout cookies.

 These babies start with a base of fresh medjool dates that are processed with raw cashews and chocolate protein powder.
 There’s peppermint extract to give the balls a minty flavor, but what really makes these balls taste like thin mint cookies is the chocolate crispy rice cereal.
 It gives them the perfect amount of crispy, cookie crunch.